theIDinside/cxgledit/README.md

 Thus some abstraction is good here, such as "item boundary" or just boundary.
 This way we can query our datastructure for, "find beginning of views_top_line", with a parameter of Boundary::Inside or Boundary::Outside, specifying what we mean in that specific instance.

+### Features to add
+- Vim-esque stuff, like a insert mode, command/navigation mode
+- Some form of GNU Tags kind of system, or possible interop with it
+- Output console, for when running external commands / command line utilities